SAIBORC/Mr.-Skeltal-Trumpet/README.md

 thanks to bilm for share this :3

-here the code for it to make a trust :3
+here the code .lua for it to make a trust :3

 ----------------------------------------------------------------------------------------------------------------------------------------

 SWEP.PrintName = "Mr. Skeltal Trumpet"
 SWEP.Author = "You"
 SWEP.Instructions = "Left-click once to doot, hold left-click to doot continuously."